brokolja/laststaticsitegenerator/README.md

 ## Getting started

 If you are ready for coding check the "site"-directory which contains some example files.
 Now its time to read the very short/good eleventy and parcel documentations.
+You can adjust everything workflow related in package.json's scripts section.

 ## Getting started with PWA